 MAXIMILIAN SCHMIGE

-He has traveled to film across the US and international such as in Bulgaria, Colombia, Costa Rica, Greece, India, Jordan, Mexico, Malaysia, Norway, and Serbia.
+He has traveled to film across the US and international such as in Bulgaria, Colombia, Costa Rica, Germany, Greece, India, Jordan, Mexico, Malaysia, Norway, Russia and Serbia.
 His work has been aired by NBC, CBS, The CW, National Geographics, Paramount Plus, BET, TV One, Fox, NBC Sports, and many more.

 AWARDS / FESTIVALS